 First Round – May 2022

 May workshops focused on gathering community input on vision.
 The project team listened for community members’ values as well as challenges, impacts, solutions, and ideas.
 Workshops provided an opportunity for diverse community members to provide input and ensure the plan is based on research and stakeholder engagement as well as best practices and core team input.
 View the workshop takeaways report here.

 Second Round – October 2022

-The second round of workshops will focus on gathering community input on Lake Tahoe Destination Stewardship Plan.
-The project team will share an initial draft of the plan and will listen to community member suggestions, feedback, and solutions.
-These workshops will provide an opportunity for the community to provide continued input during the process.
+The second round of workshops focused on gathering community input on Lake Tahoe Destination Stewardship Plan.
+The project team shared an initial draft of the plan and listened to community member suggestions, feedback, and solutions.
+These workshops provided an opportunity for the community to provide continued input during the process.